soda-labo/soda-labo.github.io/_pages/openings.md

 # Open positions

-**Note: We are currently looking for Ph.D. students (Fall 2024) who are interested in Soda Lab. -- Done**
+**~~Note: We are currently looking for PhD students (Fall 2024).~~**

+**(2024/02/17) The Fall 2024 admissions process has closed.
+Thank you all for your interest in our lab.**

-In Soda Lab, you will have a chance to study interesting problems in computational social science and social computing.
+In Soda Lab, you will look into interesting problems in computational social science and social computing through large-scale data and machine learning.

 <!-- ### Current open positions